meonwax/soundboard/README.md

 # Soundboard

-Plays short sound samples on you android device.
+Play short sound samples on your Android device.

 ## Resources